KathyNguyen11/backend-tech-test/README.md

 ## How to run
 - Git clone this repo into your machine: `git clone https://github.com/KathyNguyen11/backend-tech-test.git`
-- Go to the folder contains this code, ex: `cd Documents/backend-tech-test` Have 2 way to verify this program:
+- Go to the folder contains this code, ex: `cd Documents/backend-tech-test` Have 2 ways to verify this program:
 1. Run command line with json file input
 ```commandline
 ./run.sh timezone.json